Vladpetr/SimpleTweet/README.md

 # Project 2 - *SimpleTweet*

-**SimpleTweet** is an android app that allows a user to view his Twitter timeline.
+**SimpleTweet** is an android app that allows users to view their Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent on Part 1: **7** hours spent in total